 I am a Senior Lecturer in the School of Education.
 I joined the University in 2005 after twenty-eight years in the classroom, the last seven of which as Depute Head Teacher at Vale of Leven Academy in West Dunbartonshire.
 I hold the Scottish Qualification for Headship and have carried out a range of leadership roles within the School of Education, as Course Leader for the former M Ed; the MSc/MEd in Leadership and Management; and the Scottish Qualification for Headship.
 Together with Emeritus Professor John MacBeath of the University of Cambridge, I developed and led a new Masters-level qualification in Educational Leadership which has been highly successful in attracting students.
 Working with the Scottish College for Educational Leadership and colleagues from other Higher Education Institutions, I have developed Into Headship at the University of Strathclyde for which I am currently Course Leader.
 I played a key role in rationalising Masters-level provision across the School of Education.
 I also held the role of Post Graduate Research Co-ordinator with responsibility for doctoral students.
 I have participated within the university’s mentoring scheme as a mentor and mentee.

 My PhD, ‘Teaching for Understanding within the Affective Field’, undertaken at the University of Glasgow, focuses upon the evaluation of a social constructivist approach to support children with Social, Emotional and Behavioural Needs.
-This work was developed further through the award of a grant from the Esmée Fairbairn Foundation to develop the approach in two Scottish Local Authorities – Falkirk and Aberdeenshire.
+This work was developed further through the award of a research and development grant from the Esmée Fairbairn Foundation to develop the approach in two Scottish Local Authorities – Falkirk and Aberdeenshire - across the transition from Primary to Secondary school.
 I was then commissioned by Aberdeenshire to develop the approach across the local authority.
-I have undertaken consultancy work with a range of schools and local authorities.
+I have undertaken consultancy work with a range of schools and local authorities, including leading work with two South Lanarkshire learning communities focussing on practitioner enquiry.
 I have developed Masters-level modules focussing on understanding and responding to children with social, emotional and behavioural needs.